The LORD and the Lord: an interactive online study

 Jude 1:4 For there are certain men crept in unawares, who were before of old ordained to this condemnation, ungodly men, turning the grace of our God into lasciviousness, and denying the only *Lord God (the Stephens has despotes theos, but N-A, G,L,T,Tr, A,N all omit theos.), and our Lord Jesus Christ.

-Latin: 1st omits God; 2nd agrees with Stephens
+1st Latin: dominatorem; omits God; 2nd agrees with Stephens

-*This makes a some sense, for the Greek phrase despotes theos is never used for Old Testament phrase 4: Jehovah Ellohim.
-However, this could be a translation of Adownai Ellohim.
+*The Greek phrase despotes theos is never used for Old Testament phrase 4: Jehovah Ellohim.
 For once, the Latin also uses an extensive form of Lord, Dominatorem, to signify something akin to the Greek despotes, yet it omits God.
+Oddly, the Aramaic reads “only Lord God” omitting the emphatic form.

-This is most probably Adownai Ellohim and Lord Jesus Christ.
-These ungodly men are turning (from –elliptically) the grace of God and denying all moral authority.
-Hence, they speak evil of dignitaries as they pursue, and encourage others to pursue, the lusts of the flesh.
+This is not a reference to Jehovah God, but to the Adon God, Lord God.
+The ungodly men are turning (from –elliptically) the grace of God and denying all moral authority.
+Hence, they speak evil of dignitaries as they pursue, and encourage others to pursue the lusts of the flesh.
 To confront this lawlessness disguised as liberty, God’s word points out the eternal dominion of God over all and the Lordship of His Son Jesus Christ at whose name every knee shall bow.

 Jude 1:5 I will therefore put you in remembrance, though ye once knew this, how that the LORD (Jehovah: before the birth of Christ.
 G-, L, Tr-mb, A have Jesus), having saved the people out of the land of Egypt, afterward destroyed them that believed not.